Show API reference for

 label (str)

 A string to use as the header for the expander.
-The label can optionally contain GitHub-flavored Markdown of the following types: Bold, Italics, Strikethroughs, Inline Code, and Links.
+The label can optionally contain GitHub-flavored Markdown of the following types: Bold, Italics, Strikethroughs, Inline Code, Links, and Images.
+Images display like icons, with a max height equal to the font height.

 See the body parameter of st.markdown for additional, supported Markdown directives.